Let’s go back to a time where Edge was dominating the main event scene. Wait.

 Commentators: Michael Cole, Josh Matthews and Booker T

 This match was all about getting Alberto over as he was the Rumble winner getting a title match at Mania.
-Kofi looked great and was very over but the thought of having the Intercontinental Champion being enhancement talent rubs me the wrong way.
+Kofi looked great and as usual was very over but the thought of having the Intercontinental Champion being enhancement talent rubs me the wrong way.
 The Intercontinental Title was just an afterthought here and as one of the more important belts I feel it should have been protected more.
 A man beating the champion and not caring about the belt is ridiculous.
+0-1

 Winner: Alberto made Kofi tap to the cross arm-breaker.